NEWS

 - Improvement: Network plots with

-weight_edges = TRUE
+weight_edges = TRUE no longer produce

 legends with non-integer values for the number of studies.